HNA Group: Employment numbers

 In 2017 the total number of employees in the Group was over 410,000 and the number of overseas employees was nearly 290,000.

 Entities

-HNA Group is composed of seven sub-groups: HNA Aviation, HNA Tourism, HNA Capital, HNA Holdings, HNA Modern Logistics, HNA Innovation Finance, and HNA Innovation Media & Entertainment.
+HNA Group was composed of seven sub-groups: HNA Aviation, HNA Tourism, HNA Capital, HNA Holdings, HNA Modern Logistics, HNA Innovation Finance, and HNA Innovation Media & Entertainment.

 HNA Aviation

 In December 2021, HNA Aviation was sold to Liaoning Fangda Group Industrial.

 HNA Aviation is affiliated with multiple Chinese airlines.
 These include the following: